dubeyabhi07/Advanced-machine-learning-specialization/README.md

 Week 1: Linear models

-Week 2: MNIST digits classification, NN using numpy only
+Week 2: MNIST digits classification using Neural Network :

-Week 3: Image classification using CNN, Flower Classification

-Week 4: Autoencoders, Human faces using GAN

-Week 5: Generating names using RNN

-Final project: Image captioning
+* a) Implementation using tensor-flow layer API.
+* b) Implementation using Keras
+* c) Implementation using numpy